 Transition to Clinical Practice

-Transition to Clinical Practice is a one-week course at the beginning of Year III designed to prepare students for the transition from predominantly classroom-based instruction in Years I/II to learning while on clinical clerkships.
-The course provides learning experiences in cultural sensitivity, teamwork, patient safety and quality, and personal resilience and well-being.
-Students are also afforded the opportunity to acquire skills in basic radiology, EKG interpretation, the presenting and documenting of clinical encounters, the use of aseptic technique, managing airways, and in achieving compliance with different types of isolation requirements.
-The course culminates in students donning a white coat and a group recitation of the Hippocratic Oath to reinforce the commitment to professional principles as they transition to their new roles as student physicians on health care teams.
+Transition to Clinical Practice is a one-week course delivered just prior to starting the clerkship phase of the Keck School of Medicine curriculum.
+The course is designed to prepare students for the transition from largely classroom-based instruction in Years I/II to learning while providing care as active members of a healthcare team.
+The course culminates in students donning a white coat and a group recitation of the Hippocratic Oath to reinforce the commitment to professional principles as they transition to their new roles as student physicians.

 Family Medicine 6 weeks

 The Family Medicine Clerkship provides students with individualized opportunities for medical students to explore the breadth of family medicine and understand the role of a family physician.
 Students will care for patients across the full spectrum of ages within the context of an ongoing personal patient-physician relationship focused on integrated care.
 This clerkship offers students a close, collegial relationship with their preceptors as they address preventive care, acute and chronic illness, and mental health in the outpatient setting.
 In addition to outpatient clinic, students may participate in home visits, hospital rounds, nursing home rounds, obstetrical deliveries, volunteer clinics, or sporting events to ensure experiences that cover the breadth of family medicine practice.